Climate justice: Chlordecone use in the French Antilles

-The islands of Martinique and Guadeloupe are heavily contaminated with chlordecone, following years of its massive unrestricted use on banana plantations in the region.
+In the French Antilles region of the Caribbean, the islands Martinique and Guadeloupe have faced injustice issues.
+The islands are heavily contaminated with chlordecone, following years of its massive unrestricted use.
+Chlordecone, commonly known as Kepone, is a synthetic organochlorine pesticide used for controlling insects on crops.
+In the 1970’s Chlordecone was banned in the United States.
+However, from 1972 to 1993, Chlordecone was heavily used in Martinique and Guadeloupe to combat an insect infestation in banana plantations.
 Chlordecone was banned globally by the Stockholm Convention on Persistent Organic Pollutants in 2009.
 Since 2003, local authorities in the two islands have restricted the cultivation of various food crops because the soil is badly contaminated by chlordecone.
-A 2018 large-scale study by the French public health agency, Santé publique France, shows that 95% of the inhabitants of Guadeloupe and 92% of those of Martinique are contaminated by the chemical, far higher than the world average.